 Income

 My wife and I sold our flat in Gdańsk in January 2025 and, for reasons I won’t go into now, we decided not to buy in Łódź straightaway.
-However, I invested the money from that sale in various bonds which gives me a payout of around 4,000 zł a month after tax is deducted.
+However, I invested the money from that sale in various bonds which gives me a payout of around 3,200 zł a month after tax is deducted.
+We are planning to buy a flat in the summer of 2026.

 I won’t reveal exactly how much I earn from teaching English in Poland but I am satisfied with the way things are going.
-Online teaching is my main form of income but I expect to start teaching in-company towards the end of October 2025.
+Online teaching is my main form of income.

-As a sole entrepreneur, 957 zł of my monthly expenses are connected with the running of my company.
-My social insurance contributions and health insurance contribution will probably go up by another 150 zł in 2026.
+As a sole entrepreneur, around 1,100 zł of my monthly expenses are connected with the running of my company.